Analysis of Popper's Experiment and its Realization

-From the preceding analysis, it is clear that if $\hbar^2/\sigma^2$ were zero, the diffraction pattern would be as wide as that for a real slit.
-However, smaller the quantity $\hbar^2/\sigma^2$, the more divergent is the beam.
-This can be seen from (\ref{statet1}), which implies that an initial width of the beam $\Delta y_2=\sqrt{\Omega^2+\hbar^2/4\sigma^2}$, corresponds to a width $\sqrt{\Omega^2+{\Lambda^2 L^2\over\Omega^2} +\hbar^2/4\sigma^2+{\Lambda^2 L^2\over\hbar^2/\sigma^2}}$, after particle 2 has travelled a distance $L$.
+From the preceding analysis, it is clear that if $\hbar/\sigma$ were zero, the diffraction pattern would be as wide as that for a real slit.
+However, the smaller the quantity $\hbar/\sigma$, the more divergent is the beam.
+This can be seen from (\ref{statet1}), which implies that an initial width of the beam $\Delta y_2=\sqrt{\Omega^2+\hbar^2/4\sigma^2}$, corresponds to a width $\sqrt{\Omega^2+{\Lambda^2 L^2\over\Omega^2} +\hbar^2/4\sigma^2+{\Lambda^2 L^2\over\hbar^2/\sigma^2}}$, after particle 2 has traveled a distance $L$.
 Consequently, the width of the diffraction pattern is never larger than the width of the beam, in the case of diffraction from a virtual slit.
+Width of the beam here refers to the width of the pattern obtained from {\em all} the counts, without any coincident counting.
 Thus, no additional momentum spread can ever be seen in Popper's experiment.
-The conlcusions is that although Kim and Shih correctly implemented Popper's experiment through the innovative use of the converging lens, it is not decisive about Popper's test of the Copenhagen interpretation, because of imperfect correlation between the two photons.
+The conclusion is that although Kim and Shih correctly implemented Popper's experiment through the innovative use of the converging lens, it is not decisive about Popper's test of the Copenhagen interpretation, because of imperfect correlation between the two photons.